quephird/slox/README.md

 me.name = "Danielle";
 ```

-Classes can have methods, which do _not_ require the `fun` keyword, and can refer to instance properties via `this`:
+Classes can have methods, which do _not_ require the `fun` keyword (this is by design by the original author), and can refer to instance properties via `this`:

 ```
 class Person {